graphile/graphile.github.io/src/pages/postgraphile/deploying-heroku.md

 ## Deploying to Heroku

-It's possible to use Postgraphile on Heroku with either AWS RDS or Heroku Postgres.
+It's possible to use PostGraphile on Heroku with either AWS RDS or Heroku Postgres.

 ### AWS RDS